cozheyuanzhangde/cs326-final-Beta/README.md

-# cs326-final-beta
+# CS326 Web Programming

-Repo for CS326 Group Project.
-Our Group Name is Beta.
-Group: Brian(Zheyuan Zhang), Fangming(Fangming Cheng), Jenny(Jenny Guo).
+This is the Github Repo for CS326 Final Project - Find Your Course!

+> **docs** - this folder is used to store all document, e.g. ideas and wireframes.